Every month across Australia’s capital city ports

 - Addressing people challenges, including an ageing workforce and the need for skills improvements

-CTAA provides business support, consulting and advocacy services to companies to address these challenges, collectively and individually.
+CTAA provides advocacy, business support, and direct consulting to companies and government agencies to address these challenges, collectively and individually.

-“We have the passion and expertise to help companies achieve better productivity, safety, compliance, technology and people development.
+“We have the passion and expertise to help the container logistics chain achieve better productivity, safety, compliance, technology and people development.
 Where necessary, we draw companies together to tackle the challenges collectively.
 Equally though, we work with companies to address their individual needs.”

 Neil Chambers & Gerard Langes ,Directors, CTAA